7 min read read

 Merging Object-Based JSON Files

-When each file is a JSON object rather than an array:
+When each file represents a JSON object rather than an array:

 import json